U.S. basketball star Griner admits Russian drugs charge but denies intent | Law-Order

 U.S. basketball star Griner admits Russian drugs charge but denies intent

 U.S. basketball star Brittney Griner pleaded guilty to a drugs charge in a Russian court on Thursday but denied she had intentionally broken the law.
-Griner was speaking at the second hearing of her trial on the narcotics charge that could see her sentenced to up to 10 years in prison, days after she urged U.S. President Joe Biden to secure her release.
+Griner was speaking at the second hearing of her trial on the narcotics charge that carries a sentence of up to 10 years in prison, days after she urged U.S. President Joe Biden to secure her release.

 U.S. basketball star Brittney Griner pleaded guilty to a drugs charge in a Russian court on Thursday but denied she had intentionally broken the law.

-Griner was speaking at the second hearing of her trial on the narcotics charge that could see her sentenced to up to 10 years in prison, days after she urged U.S. President Joe Biden to secure her release.
+Griner was speaking at the second hearing of her trial on the narcotics charge that carries a sentence of up to 10 years in prison, days after she urged U.S. President Joe Biden to secure her release.
 "I'd like to plead guilty, your honour.
 But there was no intent.
 I didn't want to break the law," Griner said, speaking quietly in English which was then translated into Russian for the court.

 "I'd like to give my testimony later.
 I need time to prepare," she added.
 The next court hearing was scheduled for July 14.